Our Story:

 Sharing this distinction on the coveted ‘roll of honour’ is sister hotel, The Twelve Apostles Hotel & Spa, in Cape Town.
 Both are members of the Red Carnation Hotel Collection, along with The Milestone Hotel, which achieved top spot on the Gold List this year in the London city hotels category.

+This exclusive international accolade follows hot on the heels of Bushmans Kloof being voted one of only three winners in the ‘Best Hotels for Food in Africa, Middle East and the Indian Ocean’ category of the 2010 Condé Nast Traveller UK Gold List, sharing the title with Le Quartier Francais in Franschhoek, and all-villa resort, Maia, in the Seychelles.
 The Condé Nast Traveler USA Gold List, a readers’ poll of the ‘Best Places to Stay in The World’, is the most highly regarded list of its kind.
 Widely used by American travellers, it is recognised as ‘a compendium of properties as reliable as bullion itself’.
 Approximately 25,000 readers of the magazine give their impressions in the annual Readers’ Choice Survey.
 Each year’s Gold List score represents the percentage of those who rated a property ‘excellent’ or ‘very good’ on specific criteria.

 This year respondents cited the Bushmans Kloof experience as ‘deeply enriching’ and ‘beyond all expectations’ with hotel rooms ‘fusing modern and African design’, and service ‘impeccable on all levels’.
 The afternoon tea at Makana, its spectacular open-air dining venue, was described as being ‘in a class all of its own – pure confection’.